whage/thesis/thesis.md

     - Elm tanulás közben jutott eszembe.
 Ott a típusok "üresnek tűnnek" (egyszerű "type" definíciókban csak neveket adunk meg, metódusok/függvények nem részei a típusdefiníciónak), és mégis sokrétűen lehet őket használni (generikusság, paraméterek)
 - saját tapasztalatok a nyelvvel, type system előnyei/hiányosságai
 ```

-**TODO: short intro, why the chosen languages**

-**TODO:find what methods are used for comparing type systems**

-In the following, I'm going to examine and compare a list of programming languages based on their type system's features.
-My goal is to introduce a range of type systems concepts found in real, popular languages.
-For each one, I'll try to highlight one or two key type systems features **and examine how those affect
-writing programs in the language**.

 The languages: